 SUMMARY

 Quality Improvement interventions at the facility, system or regional levels have been shown to be effective in reducing elective deliveries <39 weeks gestation, particularly when interventions are data driven, involve multidisciplinary teams, and reference specific guidelines that can be enforced.
-An important point to emphasize is that in both the Magee Women’s and Intermountain Healthcare experience, successful implementation of the program required strong leadership and policy enforcement.
-Only when implementation of a strict enforcement policy supported by strong medical leadership were improvements in reducing elective deliveries <39 weeks realized.
+An important point to emphasize is that in both the Magee Women’s and Intermountain Healthcare experiences, successful implementation of the program required strong leadership and policy enforcement.
+Only when implementation of a strict enforcement policy was supported by strong medical leadership were improvements in reducing elective deliveries <39 weeks realized.

 Implementation Strategy